singingwolfboy/netlify-home/_posts/2015-11-2-a-step-by-step-guide-jekyll-2x-on-netlify.md

 #### Step 1: Add Your New Site
 ![Netlify New Site](/uploads/newsitebut.png)

-Creating a new site on netlify is simple.
+Creating a new site on Netlify is simple.
 Once you’ve created an account and logged in, you’ll be taken to https://app.netlify.com/sites.
 Click the *"New Site"* button to get started.

 #### Step 2: Link to Your GitHub
 Clicking *“New Site”* brings you to this screen:
 ![Link to GitHub](/uploads/createsite.png)
-When you push to GitHub, netlify does all the work.
+When you push to GitHub, Netlify does all the work.
 No more manual deploying of updates or changes!
 Since your assets are hosted on GitHub, we’ll need to link Netlify to GitHub.
 Click *“Link to GitHub”*.

-#### Step 3: Authorize netlify
+#### Step 3: Authorize Netlify
-You will be asked to provide your github login details:
+You will be asked to provide your GitHub login details:
 ![GitHub Login](/uploads/githublogin.png)

-It’s time to allow netlify and GitHub to talk to each other, so review the permissions and click authorize application.
+It’s time to allow Netlify and GitHub to talk to each other, so review the permissions and click authorize application.
 ![Authorize Netlify](/uploads/authorize.png)

-Like it says in the image above, netlify doesn’t store your GitHub access token on our servers!
+Like it says in the image above, Netlify doesn’t store your GitHub access token on our servers!

-If you’d like to know more about the permissions netlify requests and why we need them, you can check out our [documentation on GitHub Permissions](https://docs.netlify.com/github-permissions/).
+If you’d like to know more about the permissions Netlify requests and why we need them, you can check out our [documentation on GitHub Permissions](https://docs.netlify.com/github-permissions/).

 #### Step 4: Choose Your Repo
 ![Choose Repo](/uploads/chooserepo.png)

-Once you're connected to GitHub, netlify will show you a list of your Git repos, as seen above.
+Once you're connected to GitHub, Netlify will show you a list of your Git repos, as seen above.
 For the purpose of this tutorial we'll select the *“AmazingWood”* repo we just pushed to GitHub.

 #### Step 5: Configure Your Settings